richardthorp/rodeo/testing.md

     * Click on 'ADD A NEW IMAGE' but don't select an image in the file explorer
         * Make sure that the 'ADD A NEW IMAGE' input is not selected
     * Click on 'ADD A NEW IMAGE', select an image in the file explorer but then select a different option from 'USE DEFAULT IMAGE' or 'KEEP EXISTING IMAGE' and submit the form
-        * Make sure that the selected option is presented on the resulting recipe page
+        * Make sure that the selected option is presented on the resulting recipe page and that no new image data is sent to the database.

 **************************
 #### **/page_not_found (404 error)**